AlgoMaster Logo

 • How will the system handle scalability, reliability, and availability? (e.g., using load balancers, database replication, CDNs).

-• What are the third-party integrations? (e.g., Stripe for payments, Twilio for SMS).
+• What are the third-party integrations? (e.g., Stripe for payments, AWS S3 for storage).

 The output of HLD is a set of architectural diagrams, data flow diagrams, and technology choices that define the system's skeleton.